gaoyuanccc/3D-GeneNet/README.md

  If you need to identify CIDs, provide the contact matrix in the same format as the above interaction_file; 10000 is the suggested resolution.
 If you do not need to identify CIDs, enter the command `-ic None`.
  6. -p --multichromosome -gbc --multichromosomeGenbank If the strain is multi-chromosome, set -p 1.
 Genbank filenames for chromosomes are entered in order after -gbc, separated by a '/'.

+# Note: When using 3D-GeneNet for identifying CIDs, it may sometimes be necessary to merge the CIDs at the end of the chromosome with those at the beginning.